Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 What you learned
 ================

-You should have learned the following aspects in this Tutorial:
+You should have learned the following aspects in this tutorial:

 * Shark is a versatile tool for machine learning.
 Changing the learning method requires only exchanging a few classes.
 All objects still conform to the same top level interfaces, such as AbstractModel and AbstractTrainer.
 * Nearly everything in Shark is templated.
 It is not always easy to get all template parameters right in the first attempt.
 The probably best way of dealing with errors is to check the documentation of the template classes.
 The meaning of all template parameters should be documented.
 Often it will also become clear from the template parameter's name.